dronetag/actions/semantic-release/README.md

 It has `main` branch as the production and all `[fix/feature/...]/<description>` branches will be pre-release branches.

+You will get current version if you run this action on a commit that has a tag on it.
+It also sets `outputs.existed='true'`.

 If the new version is a pre-release, it will be incremented until it finds a version that does not exist as a tag in the repository.
 Hence pre-release versions will always return a version but on production branches the action fails if the version already exists as a tag.

-If the action is run on a commit that has a tag on it, it will return this tag together with `outputs.existed='true'`.

-If you use "@semantic-release/release-notes-generator" in your .releaserc then a changelog.md and changelog{version}.md will be available in the repository to your disposition.
-Also, the changelog will be returned in `outputs.changelog` and saved as an artifact under name `changelog{version}`.
+If you have _"@semantic-release/release-notes-generator"_ in your .releaserc and allow changelog generator via `inputs.changelog=true` then a changelog.md and changelog{version}.md will be available in the repository to your disposition.
+The changelog will also be uploaded as an artifact under name `changelog{version}`.
+Nevertheless, the changelog will be returned in `outputs.changelog` whether you specify `inputs.changelog=true` or not.

 **inputs:**
 - `github_token`: required only if project's .releaserc uses github plugin
+- `changelog`: whether to produce changelog.md, changelog{version}.md and an artifact

 **outputs:**
 - `version`: the next version in format `X.Y.Z[-pre-release.N]`